 The Peninsula de Zapata is also a hotspot for excellent scuba diving and snorkelling, as is the Jardines del Rey.
 Fringed by 400km of coral reef, this archipelago has over forty dive sites to explore — think enchanting forests of colourful sponges teeming with tropical fish.

 Ready to dive into Cuba’s diverse delights?
-From family-focussed adventure itineraries, to extended off-the-beaten-track tours, Rough Guides’ tailor-made trips have a host of activity-based ideas for Cuba.
-You might also want to discover the best places to go in Cuba on a first time visit and the best beaches near Havana, and get your hands on our in-depth guidebook.
+From family-focused adventure itineraries to extended off-the-beaten-track tours, Rough Guides’ tailor-made trips have a host of activity-based ideas for Cuba.
+You might also want to discover the best places to go in Cuba on a first-time visit and the best beaches near Havana and get your hands on our in-depth guidebook.

 Covering an area the size of Wales, you could spend days here and still not see everything, so read our first-timers guide to give yourself a decent shot at it, and consider opting for a private guided tour of the park.
 It's also worth taking the time to discover how to safari safely and ethically.